Raelifin/sumibli/raw/philo_tense.md

 lur fagla|I go when
 you make noise

 Of course, "laibau" can also be used in right-mode.
-This allows for specifying the duration of an action.
+This allows for specifying the general time during which something happens, without pinning down the specific moment or implying the action takes the entire period.

 |🎏ima la gur
-laibauth _5 min_|ima la gur
+laibau klaga|ima la gur
-laibauth 🔈5 min💬|I go
-for 5 min
+laibau klaga|I'll go some time today

 🔝